 Marmaris Castle: A Historical Gem

 Marmaris Castle, overlooking the marina, offers a historical gem for yachters.
-A 10-minute walk from Netsel Marina leads to this 16th-century fortress, with entry at $5, per guides.
-For instance, the castle houses a museum displaying artifacts from the Ottoman era, per exhibits.
+A 10-minute walk from Netsel Marina leads to this 16th-century fortress, with entry at £5, per guides.
+For instance, the castle houses a museum displaying artefacts from the Ottoman era, per exhibits.
 Also, the views from the ramparts stretch across Marmaris Bay, a key sailing route, per visitors.
-You can enjoy a Turkish coffee at a nearby cafe for $2, soaking in the atmosphere, per menus.
+You can enjoy a Turkish coffee at a nearby cafe for £2, soaking in the atmosphere, per menus.
 Moreover, the castle’s history as a naval base under Suleiman the Magnificent adds depth to your visit, per historical records.
 This cultural stop makes Marmaris Castle a highlight.
 Therefore, it’s a must-visit before setting sail.

 Cleopatra Island: A Legendary Beach Stop